Grant Deadline: August 29, 2014 by 5:00 p.m.

 Abstract Deadline: September 1, 2014

 On August 12, 2014 our office hosted our second Annual Summer Retreat.
 Both President John Kelly and Provost Gary Perry attended our event and had a wonderful speech.
 Overall it was a success with approximately over 80 guests that included students, faculty and administrators.
 A thank you is extended to all that attended our event.

 Undergraduate Research Symposium

-Boot Camp: March 15th-16th.
-Students accepted to do presentations are invited to attend.
+Boot Camp: TBA Students accepted to do presentations are invited to attend.
 More details below.

 Instructions for Participating Students